-In 1993, Intel and Microsoft introduced a PnP ISA bus that allowed the computer to automatically detect and setup computer ISA peripherals, such as a modem or sound card.
-Using the PnP technology, an end-user would have the capability of connecting a device and not having to configure the device using jumpers or dip switches.
+In 1993, Intel and Microsoft introduced a PnP (plug and play) ISA bus that allowed the computer to automatically detect and set up computer ISA peripherals, such as a modem or sound card.
+Using the PnP technology, an end-user would be able to connect a device and not have to configure the device using jumpers or dip switches.

 How can I add an ISA card if I don't have an ISA slot?

-To connect an ISA card to a computer the motherboard must have an ISA slot.
-As mentioned above, today's computers no longer come with ISA expansion slots and most modern operating systems no longer support ISA.
-If your motherboard does not have an ISA expansion slot, we recommend getting a more modern card that your motherboard supports.
+To connect an ISA card to a computer, the motherboard must have an ISA slot.
+As mentioned above, today's computers no longer come with ISA expansion slots, and most modern operating systems no longer support ISA.
+If your motherboard does not have an ISA expansion slot, we recommend getting a more modern card supported by your motherboard.